-Our independent directors are entitled to an annual fee of \$30,000, and a fee of \$2,500 for each meeting of the board of directors attended in person, \$1,000 for each committee meeting attended in person on a day when the board of directors meeting was held, \$2,500 for each committee meeting attended in person on a day when no board of directors meeting attended via teleconference.
+Our independent directors are entitled to an annual retainer of \$60,000 in addition to meeting fees of (i) \$2,500 for each meeting of the board of directors attended in person, (ii) \$1,500 for each meeting of the board of directors attended via teleconference and (iii) \$1,000 for each committee meeting attended in person or via teleconference.
 We do not pay compensation to our interested directors.

-Additionally, the Chairmen of certain committees of the board of directors are entitled to the following amounts:
+Additionally, the Chairmen of certain committees of the board of directors are entitled to the following annual retainer amounts:

-- \$10,000 to the Chairman of the Audit Committee of the board of directors; - \$5,000 to the Chairman of the Conflicts Committee of the board of directors; and - \$5,000 to the Chairman of the Nominating and Corporate Governance Committee of the board of directors.
+- \$15,000 to the Chairman of the Audit Committee of the board of - directors; - \$10,000 to the Chairman of the Conflicts Committee of the board of directors; and - \$10,000 to the Chairman of the Nominating and Corporate Governance Committee of the board of directors.